goozyshi/zaxverse/src/content/blog/how-to-add-latex-equations-in-blog-posts.md

 ---
 author: Alberto Perdomo
 pubDatetime: 2024-09-08T20:58:52.737Z
-title: Adding LaTeX Equations in AstroPaper blog posts
+title: Adding LaTeX Equations in Zaxverse blog posts
 featured: false
 tags:
   - rendering
   - docs
-description: How to use LaTeX equations in your Markdown files for AstroPaper.
+description: How to use LaTeX equations in your Markdown files for Zaxverse.
 ---

-This document demonstrates how to use LaTeX equations in your Markdown files for AstroPaper.
+This document demonstrates how to use LaTeX equations in your Markdown files for Zaxverse.
 LaTeX is a powerful typesetting system often used for mathematical and scientific documents.

 ## Table of contents

 ## Instructions

-In this section, you will find instructions on how to add support for LaTeX in your Markdown files for AstroPaper.
+In this section, you will find instructions on how to add support for LaTeX in your Markdown files for Zaxverse.

 1. Install the necessary remark and rehype plugins by running `npm install rehype-katex remark-math katex`.